 According to Robinson Chan, seems like the October 2020 Update (KB4577668) on your primary site server may be the cause of the issue.
 In the Patchdownloader.log, you may see error: Authentication of file failed, error 0x800b0004.

-Apart from the two solutions listed above, If something else has worked for you, let me know and I will add it to this post.
+The October 2020 Update (KB4577668) on the Primary Site Server must currently be removed before the server can be restarted.
+Thanks, Robinson, for this information.
+Apart from the solutions listed above, if something else has worked for you, kindly let me know, and I will add it to this post.